weiminn/reinforcement_learning_tutorials/06_Continuous_State_Spaces/readme.md

 This also works where the state has several dimensions, where you just aggregate each of the dimension and get the Cartesian product of the sets of aggegated dimensions.

 #### Tile Coding

+With state aggregation, there is a loss of precision due to Discretization Error.
+So, we perform several state independent aggregations where each one aggregate a different range of values.
+We then take the average of the state values from all aggregations.